 One of the reasons green replaced blue was because of Ireland’s nickname, The Emerald Isle.
 The green stripe in the Irish flag also played a role.
 Traditionally, the green represents the Catholics of Ireland, the orange represents the Protestant population, and the white in the middle symbolizes the peace between the two religions.
+If you need a little luck in your life, try these St. Patrick’s Day traditions that will bring you luck.

 The religious symbolism doesn’t stop there.
-St. Patrick used green shamrocks to teach people about the Holy Trinity (God the Father, God the Son, and God the Holy Spirit), another justification for greenifying everything.
-If you need a little luck in your life, try these St. Patrick’s Day traditions that will bring you luck.
+St. Patrick is thought to have used green shamrocks to teach people about the Holy Trinity (God the Father, God the Son, and God the Holy Spirit), another justification for greenifying everything.

 Of course, we can’t talk about St. Patrick’s Day without mentioning leprechauns.
 Back in the day, these mischievous little guys were said to wear red and gold jackets with pointy red hats.
 Now they’re rarely seen in anything other than green, and, legend has it, they pinch anyone not wearing their favorite color.
 And isn’t that reason enough to wear green?
 Before you search through your closet for your cutest green shirt, read these things you didn’t know about St. Patrick’s Day.